First the Nazis came for the Communists, and I didn't speak up because I wasn't a Communist.

 (Translation: Where they create desolation, they call it peace.)

-The operation may not be called "genocide" or otherwise truly be made to sound bad.
-There are three basic ways in which this can come into play.
+Some pesky population happened to get in the way and got exterminated as a side effect.
+For storytelling reasons the operation may not be called genocide or otherwise be made to sound bad.
+There are three basic ways in which this can play:

 In Code Geass Princess Euphemia is accidentally Brainwashed into wanting to kill all Japanese people, and the Brittanian military follows her orders to slaughter them.
 While the genocide is eventually called off, the Brittanians seem to consider the Japanese "a dangerous, belligerent race" because they dared to fight back when faced with annihilation.